DavidJacobin/Movie-App-Project/README.md

 # Movie-App-Project
- Fullstack Responsive Movie Website with MERN stack
+ Fullstack Responsive Movie Website with Server and Client Sidec Made with React, Material UI, Mongoose and Express